Dagny007/Murders-Analysis-Poland/README.md

 - [3] What is the crime detection effectiveness?
 Does it improve over time?
 - [4] When the greatest and the lowest numbers of murder crime incidents are noted?
 - [5] Is there any remarkable difference between 2019 and 2020?
 Which of the provinces stand out and how?
 - [6] Are there relationships between murders and the characteristics of particular province in 2020?
-What correlation
+What correlations are observed?

 ------------
 <b>Conclusions:</b>